Mat-dp/mat-dp-pipeline/README.md

-# Mat DP Pipeline
+# Mat-dp pipeline

-The idea of mat-dp-pipeline is that it provides a multitude of input interfaces, that each convert to the same structure, otherwise known as the Standard Data Format (SDF).
-The SDF is then processed by the pipeline to produce graphs that show the use of materials or production of "indicator" (a quantity representating a measured output, like emissions or employment).
+Mat-dp-pipeline provides a multitude of input interfaces (which may include a material intensities database and projections of changing energy or transport systems) that convert to a standardised structure, which is called the "Standard Data Format" (SDF).
+The SDF is then processed in a pipeline to produce a web-based visualisation that shows the material demand based on the system projections and additional material implications such as emissions or employment (provided as quantities representing a measured output in the Mat-dp-pipeline data inputs).

 # Installation